 Kid-friendly nail salons:

-To avoid an uncomfortable situation when you and your kid go through the salon door only to find out that salon is not a friendly place for your kid, ask the manager/owner if kids are allowed the first time you come in to check it out.
+To avoid an uncomfortable situation when you and your kid go through the salon door only to find out that the salon is not a friendly place for your kid, ask the manager/owner if kids are allowed the first time you come in to check it out.

-Slippery floor in a nail salon:
+The slippery floor in a nail salon:

 Active kids in a nail salon: